City University of Hong Kong School of Law: Programmes offered

 The school offers law degree programs at both the undergraduate and postgraduate levels.
 Unlike most other common law jurisdictions, both the LLB and the JD operate concurrently in Hong Kong, providing for entry to the legal profession through an undergraduate or postgraduate path.

 Undergraduate

 The school offers a full-time four-year Bachelor of Laws (LL.B.)
 Programme.
 The degree offers students a general and professional education at the undergraduate level.
 The School of Law in 2007 launched the Global Legal Education and Awareness Project (G-LEAP).
-Under G-LEAP, students can opt to study credit-bearing law course during summer term at Faculty of Law of Monash University and University College, Oxford.
+Under G-LEAP, students can opt to study credit-bearing law course during summer term at the Faculty of Law of University College, Oxford.

 Postgraduate

 The school offers multiple Postgraduate programs.
 While J.D. programme is the graduate route in Hong Kong, P.C.LL. is required for admission to the profession.
 It has established the GLOBAL GATEWAY Programme to provide multi-jurisdictional opportunities for legal study to postgraduate students.
 This programme offers students the possibility of exchange programme and dual LLM degree from other leading international law schools such as Europe-Asia Research Institute of Aix-Marseille University, University Paris 1 Panthéon-Sorbonne in France, and Université de Fribourg in Switzerland.